-More details and a real-world application are provided in the study by Koutsoyiannis (2020a).
-The application, from which here we reproduce two figures for illustration, is for hourly streamflow North Branch Potomac River Near Cumberland, MD (39°37'18.5"N, 78°46'24.3"W; catchment area 2271 km2; USGS site 01603000; data coverage 2013-10-01 to 2018-08-31).
-We note that time irreversibility of streamflow is marked for time scales up to several days (Koutsoviannis, 2019b) and this is depicted even in hydrograph plots, in which the with rising branches are generally steeper and the falling ones milder (Figure 7.4).
+More details and a real-world application are provided in the study by Koutsoyiannis (2020a), from which here we reproduce two figures for illustration, Figure 7.4 and Figure 7.5.
+The application is for hourly streamflow North Branch Potomac River Near Cumberland, MD (39°37'18.5''N, 78°46'24.3''W; catchment area 2271 km2; USGS site 01603000; data coverage 2013-10-01 to 2018-08-31).
+We note that time irreversibility of streamflow is marked for time scales up to several days (Koutsoyiannis, 2019b) and this is depicted even in hydrograph plots, in which the rising branches are generally steeper and the falling ones milder (Figure 7.4).

 The streamflow process \underline{x}{τ} has been modelled as an FHK-C process.
-The state and time asymmetry, have been quantified by the skewness coefficients of the differenced process $\underline{\tilde{x}}{\tau}$, which is much higher than the skewness of the original process \underline{x}{τ} (10.99 for $\underline{\tilde{x}}{\tau}$ and 2.98 for \underline{x}{τ} at the hourly scale, a ratio $\tilde{C}{\rm S}/C{\rm S}=3.69$).
+The time asymmetry has been quantified by the skewness coefficient of the differenced process \underline{x}{τ} , which is much higher than the skewness of the original process \underline{x}{τ} (10.99 for \underline{x}{τ} and 2.98 for \underline{x}{τ} at the hourly scale, a ratio $\tilde{C}{\rm S}/C{\rm S} = 3.69$).
 Comparisons of the characteristics related to state and time asymmetry are shown in Figure 7.5.
 It is observed that the generated time series is consistent with the model and the original data in terms of all important statistics, marginal and joint, as well as related to time irreversibility.
 One slight discrepancy is that the curve related to time asymmetry in Figure 7.5, while it captures the skewness of the real-world differenced data for the hourly scale, has a steeper slope for intermediate time scales; however, this problem can be tackled by modelling the skewness coefficients at more than one time scale (Vavoulogiannis et al., 2021).